HelpBot Assistant

 }

-To configure column options such as type, format, and width for auto-generated columns in Syncfusion Grid, use the dataBound event of the Grid component.
-This event is triggered after the data has been bound to the Grid.
-By handling this event, the desired column options for the auto-generated columns can be specified.
+Auto-generated columns can be customized to meet specific requirements by modifying properties such as type, format, and width for auto-generated columns in Syncfusion® Grid, use the dataBound event of the Grid component.
+The event is triggered after data has been loaded into the Grid, ensuring that all columns are created and available.
+At this point, the necessary options for the auto-generated columns can be configured.

 import { Component, OnInit, ViewChild } from '@angular/core';